horvathcso/horvathcso.github.io/O-blog/O-blog.markdown

 ---
 layout: home
-title: Csongor's Orienteering blog
+title: Csongor's Sports blog
-subtitle: O-blog
+subtitle: Sports blog
 permalink: /O-blog/O-blog
 ---

+Welcome to my sport blog page, here I mostly focus on orienteering, but also share things about my other sport related interests.

-Welcome to my orienteering blog page.
-I has several top 3 results from age group Hungarian Championships and I was part of the Hungarian youth national team for 4 year.
-Currently I am living in Uppsala, where I am a member of the local orienteering club OK Linné, where I am attending trainings regularly.
+I have several top 3 result from age group Hungarian Championships (not just in orienteering, but also track running and cross-country skiing).
+I was part of the Hungarian youth orienteering national team for 4 year.
+Currently, I am living in Uppsala, where I am a member of the local orienteering club OK Linné, where I am attending trainings regularly.

-Despite not being in my top form I got the chance to represent Hungary in the 2024 European Championships in home soil.
+Despite not being in my top form I got the chance to represent Hungary in the 2024 European Championships in home soil, where I competed in the long distance.

 <div class="grid-container">
     <figure>